mfidino/mfidino.github.io/blog/_posts/2021-8-30-intro_2_multistate_occupancy.md

 [1] 1
 ```

 Thus, we can use softmax to generate linear predictors for two of our three states, and then the final state gets estimated as 1 minus the sum of the other two probabilities.
-Additionally, the softmax function ensures our seperate probabilities sum to 1, which is exactly what we need to fulfill the *central tenants of multistate occupancy models*.
+Additionally, the softmax function ensures our separate probabilities sum to 1, which is exactly what we need to fulfill the *central tenants of multistate occupancy models*.
 In regards to a reference category in our model, the natural choice is the first state (owls absent).
 So, for example, we can make the <span>$$\boldsymbol{\psi_s}$$</span> be a function of covariates with softmax, using separate design matrices for the two linear predictors (<span>$$\boldsymbol{X}$$</span> for state 2, <span>$$\boldsymbol{U}$$</span> for state 3).

 $$
 \begin{eqnarray}